ByteRookie/AGS_Service/README.md

 # Changelog

+### v1.5.1
+- Source changes from the AGS media player now ignore the playback check so playlists switch instantly.
+Automations still wait for idle speakers.

 ### v1.5.0
 - **Breaking change**: replace `ott_device` with an `ott_devices` list that matches TV inputs and supports a `default: true` fallback.
 - Added `batch_unjoin` option to unjoin all speakers at once for faster shutdown.